rogerdahl/floating-pointer/README.md

 - Enter full screen mode by tapping the `Full` button.
 This issues a request for full screen to the browser.
 The request may be ignored, in which case the button will not cause any change.
 If full screen mode is activated, a swipe from the top or bottom of the screen will normally exit back to regular mode.

-## Configuration
+### Configuration

+#### Friction and inertia

-The friction and sensitivity settings that control mouse pointer movement after releasing the touch are command line arguments.
+- The friction and sensitivity settings that control mouse pointer movement after releasing the touch are command line arguments.
 E.g.,:

-    - cargo run -- --friction 0.01 --sensitivity 0.1
+      $ cargo run -- --friction 0.01 --sensitivity 0.1

-To have the mouse pointer stop immediately when the touch is released, set the friction to `1.0.`
+  - To have the mouse pointer stop immediately when the touch is released, set the friction to `1.0`.

-Sensitivity for the other controls, and related settings can be modified by changing the `const` values in `web/settings.js`.
+  - Sensitivity for the other controls, and related settings can be modified by changing the `const` values in `web/settings.js`.

-- Sensitivity settings:
+#### Sensitivity

 - `TOUCH_MOVE_SENSITIVITY`
 - `WHEEL_SCROLL_SENSITIVITY`
 - `SMOOTH_SCROLL_SENSITIVITY`

   - Input values are multiplied with these before they're used.
 Higher values increase sensitivity (less movement is required on the touchpad).

+#### Tap / hold / swipe durations

 - `TAP_DURATION_MS`
 - `TAP_RADIUS_PIXELS`

-  - Tap / hold / swipe durations:

-    These provide the time and radius where a touch transitions from a tap to a hold or swipe.
+  - These provide the time and radius where a touch transitions from a tap to a hold or swipe.

-    If the mouse buttons are hard to toggle or otherwise seem finicky, you might need to adjust these.
+  - Try adjusting these if the mouse buttons are hard to toggle or otherwise seem finicky.

+#### Mouse buttons

 - `TOUCH_LEFT_CLICK`

-  - Enable Touch area to also pick up left clicks:
+  - Enable Touch area to also pick up left clicks.

+#### Suppression of unintended movements

+Suppress mouse pointer movements that occurred while a touch was being released.

+    TODO: This setting is not implemented yet.
+    Currently using an ad-hoc suppression method.

 - `RELEASE_DURATION_MS = 1000`

-  - Suppress mouse pointer movements that occurred while a touch was being released.

-  This setting determines how far back, in milliseconds, that mouse pointer movements should be suppressed when a touch release is detected.
-E.g, if this value is 100ms, the pointer is set back to where it was a 100ms earlier.

-  Touch screens often register random small movements while a touch is being released.
-To prevent this from nudging the pointer off target after moving the pointer and before tapping to click there, we suppress them.
+  - Touch screens often register random small movements while a touch is being released.
+This setting prevents those from nudging the pointer off the point one is intending to click.

-  To enable this, the app saves mouse pointer positions as they occur and keeps them while the window is open.
-The alternative would be to delay the movements until the period has ended, but it would introduce an (admittedly small) amount of mouse pointer lag.
+    The setting is the number of milliseconds of mouse pointer movement to suppress before a release was detected.

+    It works by "rewinding" the mouse pointer movements that occurred just before a release was detected.
+Since we cannot know when a release will occur, this setting is also the amount of time for which a history of mouse pointer movements will be maintained.

+#### Misc

 - `SCROLL_INTERVAL_MS`